-Our legal team, led in the family law arena by attorneys Catherine M. Rodriguez and David F. Filler, is an established resource for protection of your financial interests in a South Florida divorce.
+Our legal team, led in the family law arena by attorney Catherine M. Rodriguez, is an established resource for protection of your financial interests in a South Florida divorce.
 We are well prepared to handle high-asset divorces, seeking efficient, amicable resolution through negotiation or mediation whenever possible — but also willing and able to fight for you at trial.

 Defending Your Rights and Your Financial Future

 Unlike orders for child support, Florida spousal support/alimony orders are not determined according to firmly established guidelines or formulas.
 Positioning for a favorable outcome may require thorough examination of many factors subject to court consideration, including:

 - Income, education and work experience of both divorcing spouses

 - Events and decisions in the marital history — such as one spouse working while the other pursued higher education, or either spouse focusing on full-time child care

 Getting the spousal support you need to maintain your lifestyle and move forward — or avoiding or limiting your obligation to pay spousal support — may require extensive research and case-building.
 At Filler Rodriguez, LLP, you can depend on receiving a seasoned lawyer’s dedicated attention to your unique situation and goals.

 Call 305.672.5007 for a Consultation with an Alimony Attorney